 With this in mind, inpatient treatment can provide the safe and supportive environment you require for sustained recovery.
-Inpatient, also known as residential, treatment requires you to live onsite for the duration of your treatment, meaning you’ll receive round the clock medical care and access to a range treatments and facilities.
+Inpatient, also known as residential, treatment requires you to live onsite for the duration of your treatment, meaning you’ll receive round-the-clock medical care and access to a range of treatments and facilities.

 Types of Therapy

-Throughout drug and alcohol rehab in Crosby it’s likely you’ll have the options to partake in some of the following types of therapy alongside CBT:
+Throughout drug and alcohol rehab in Crosby it’s likely you’ll have the option to partake in some of the following types of therapy alongside CBT:

 - Group therapy